In This Issue...

 This article is part one of a three-part series on the challenging behaviors associated with Alzheimer’s disease, including agitation, sleep disturbances, inappropriate behavior, and apathy.
 These behaviors distress, difficulty, and danger involved in caring for people with Alzheimer’s.

 Many caregivers seek help from healthcare providers to properly handle these behaviors.
 Without assistance, apathy and depression can further deplete a person’s quality of life.
 Agitation and aggression can be upsetting and potentially dangerous for all involved.
 And when inappropriate behaviors are displayed, it can frighten or harm others, making it difficult to interact with others at home or in long-term care settings.
 Finally, sleep disturbances can tax the endurance of loved ones beyond tolerance.

 Over the course of the illness, more than 90% of people with Alzheimer’s will demonstrate challenging behavioral changes.
 Medications may help, but are not the preferred option.
 The good news is that each of these challenging behaviors responds fairly well to behavioral and environmental interventions that can be implemented with help from your healthcare team.

 When you leave a planned gift or assets to Alzheimer’s Disease Research in your will or estate plans, you create a personal and lasting legacy of hope by funding research that will benefit future generations.

 There are many ways your planned gift, including a charitable gift annuity, can push research forward until a cure is discovered.
-For more information, please call Lauren Fields at 301-556-9397 or visit brightfocus.org/plannedgiving.
+For more information, please call Charles Thomas at 1-800-437-2423 or visit brightfocus.org/plannedgiving.